StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 impl Drop for X {
   fn drop(&self){
-    //called when instance is dropped
+    //called when the instance is dropped
     //only called once per value
     //not called on borrow or ownership transfer
   }